amen-ma/DataScienceFinalProject/README.md

 ![bVis](https://user-images.githubusercontent.com/54991313/145723491-66b72cec-0ba0-45d9-afbb-28ce7f52d300.png)

 # Methods and Tools
 We each wrote our notebooks in Jupyter and would push them to git using the command line.
 We used numpy, scikit, pandas, and matplot lib.
 We stored all of our code on git creating our own branches and then pushing to main once we completed our code.
 We all ended up using a train test split and linear regression as our model to get the best scores.
-The website was built using Jericho to host all of our results.
+The website was built using Jericho to host some of our results.

 # Results
 Each of us ended up creating models that were able to get relativly accurate scores.
 The Solana model was able to predict the scores within eight dollars